skip to Main Content

 2. Determine the Effort Required

 One word of caution, however, is that many companies only look at the tip of the iceberg and forget how much extra time is required to accomplish each task.
 For instance, the CSM needs to prepare for the onboarding, they may need to travel, they may need to coordinate schedules, and so on.
-Once all effort hours have been identified, that that number equals the total effort hours.
+Once all effort hours have been identified, that number equals the total effort hours.

 Francoise also offered a word of advice for organizations looking to change or reduce effort.
 For instance, she’s working with an organization now that is implementing a new training program that will reduce the number of effort hours.
 Rather than training each new client for 3 hours, they are training 10 clients at a time for 3 hours total, which significantly reduces the number of effort hours required.
 The staffing model should reflect that transition.